null

 Posted by Greg C. on Jan 03, 2025

-Knowing when to throw away a bully stick is vital for your dog’s safety.
+Knowing when to throw away a bully stick is vital for your dog's safety.
 To avoid choking hazards, discard it when it shrinks to about 2.5-3 inches.
-This guide will explain the signs to look out for and best practices for safe chewing, including when to throw away bully sticks.
+This guide outlines the signs to watch for and best practices for safe chewing, including when to discard bully sticks.

 Key Takeaways

-- Discard bully sticks when they shrink to 2.5-3 inches to prevent choking hazards.
+• Discard bully sticks when they shrink to 2.5-3 inches to prevent choking hazards.
+For added safety, you can cut a bully stick in half to ensure it's the right size for your dog.

-- Use bully stick holders to keep the stick secure and reduce choking risks while chewing.
+• Use bully stick holders to keep the stick secure and reduce the risk of choking while chewing.

 When to Throw Away Bully Stick: Essential Tips for Dog Owners